 Extra donation required

 We require an extra donation of Euro 30,- per placement week for the Health Care program.
-This donation will be spent to support needy patients with medicines and urgent medical supplies as well as to cover extra spending incurred while placed at the hospital.
+This donation will be spent to support needy patients with medicines and urgent medical supplies as well as needed equipment for the hospital and to cover extra spending incurred while placed at the hospital.

 Suggestions on what to bring and donate:

-Pease bring scrubs and easy to clean closed toe shoes for surgeries and comfortable closed shoes to wear in the hospital as they are mandatory!
+Pease bring scrubs and easy to clean closed toe shoes to wear in the hospital as they are mandatory!

 Stethoscopes, otoscopes, latex gloves, hand sanitizer and face masks (N95 for the TB patients) would be a very helpful donation to the hospital